ACM40960/project-heart-disease-prediction-models/README.md

   </figure>
 </p>

 - The main focus here is to have a high number of True Positives and True Negatives.
-In addition, since this is a diagnostic tool, we also need to focus on the false negatives. //
+In addition, since this is a diagnostic tool, we also need to focus on the false negatives.
-- It can be seen from the above confusion matrices that Random Forest classifier has the least number of false negatives. //
+- It can be seen from the above confusion matrices that Random Forest classifier has the least number of false negatives.
-- Perfomance metrics like accuracy, precision, recall and F1 score can be found from the confusion matrices.
-These are as summarized below://
+- Perfomance metrics like Accuracy, Sensitivity, Specificity and F1-Score can be found from the confusion matrices.
+These are as summarized below:

 | Model                   | Accuracy | F1-Score | Sensitivity | Specificity |